Marriott Bonvoy - has it lost some lustre?

 Points Transfers to Airline Miles (& vice versa)

-Should you need additional airline miles, you can exchange
+Should you need additional frequent flyer miles, you can exchange

 Bonvoy points for airline miles with